Our Workless Future

-Two of the most influential business leaders in the tech industry have thrown their weight behind the hitherto fanciful basic income, a cause until recently championed only by idealistic greens not known for their economic competence.
+Two of the most influential business leaders in the tech industry have thrown their weight behind the hitherto fanciful universal basic income, a cause until recently championed only by idealistic greens not known for their economic competence.
 Facebook Founder and CEO, Mark Zuckerberg, and SpaceX CEO and robotics evangelist Elon Musk both openly support the concept.
 These are of course among the same tech billionaires that our more traditional leftwing politicians would love to tax to fund their welfare and public spending initiatives.

 To many basic income sounds too much like universal welfare for all and we really have to ask who would foot the bill?
 So let’s do some back-of-the-envelope calculations, shall we?
 Last year the UK government spent a whopping £780 billion.
 That works out at around £11,500 per person or £23,000 per worker, only 9% of whom are employed in manufacturing or agriculture.
 At current prices, it’s hard to live on less than £1000 a month once we include rent or mortgage repayments.
 A realistic basic income would thus be around £1000 per month for adults and probably £500 per month for children under 16.
 That’s a phenomenal sum of around £710 billion, virtually our entire public expenditure.
-Admittedly we’d save around £200 million on welfare, pensions and in-work benefits, which are quite considerable for low-paid workers (essentially anyone earning less than 24,000 per annum).
+Admittedly we’d save around £200 billion on welfare, pensions and in-work benefits, which are quite considerable for low-paid workers (essentially anyone earning less than £24,000 per annum).
 Now, you may argue that we could adapt to a greener lower consumption model and make do with much lower basic incomes.
 But that doesn’t change the fundamental maths.
 If in the near future we let most working age adults rely on basic income, then to maintain social harmony we’d need to guarantee the kind of living standards to which we are accustomed.
-In all likelihood the authorities will redefine basic income dependents no longer as unemployed but as work-free citizens, lifelong students or carers who contribute to society not through paid work but simply as responsible members of the community helping to raise the next generation or somehow involved in voluntary community projects or awareness raising campaigns.
+In all likelihood the authorities will redefine basic income dependents no longer as unemployed but as work-free citizens, lifelong students or carers who contribute to society not through paid employment but simply as responsible members of the community helping to raise the next generation or somehow involved in voluntary community projects or awareness raising campaigns.

 Of course, the early basic income enthusiasts would have you believe that universal welfare would unleash a new era of creativity, enabling us all to pursue our personal artistic, literary or inventive passions.
 We could take time off not only to raise our children, but also to learn new skills, explore the world or participate in new intellectual endeavours.
 If we were all highly motivated academics, gifted artists or talented sportspeople or entertainers, I think it could all work out very well.
 The whole world would become a giant university campus.
 We may choose to work for a few years as a brain surgeon, psychiatrist, artificial intelligence programmer, robotics engineer, architect or social policy researcher, earning good money, and then take an extended sabbatical to investigate the meaning of life.